2020 Missouri Tigers football team

 The 2020 Missouri Tigers football team represented the University of Missouri in the 2020 NCAA Division I FBS football season.
 The Tigers played their home games at Faurot Field in Columbia, Missouri, and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by first-year head coach Eliah Drinkwitz.

 In a season impacted by the COVID-19 pandemic, the Tigers compiled a 5–5 record, all in conference games.
 The team was set to face Iowa in the Music City Bowl, but had to withdraw due to COVID-19 issues.

-Previous season

-The Tigers finished the 2019 season 6–6, 3–5 in SEC play to finish in a tie for fourth place in the Eastern Division.
-Head coach Barry Odom was fired on November 30, 2019 following an overall four-year record of 25–25 and SEC record of 13–19.
-Eliah Drinkwitz was hired on December 10 following a 12–1 conference championship season at Appalachian State.